OneDaijo/sbc-demo-backend/README.md

 1. GCP credentials stored in `server/cloud_credentials.json`.
 2. Your stellar seed stored in `server/stellar_seed.txt`.
 3. A certificate and private key: `server/server.crt`, `server/server.key`.
+4. A configured environment for building Go projects with dependencies.

 Other Go scripts that we found useful are available in other folders.